cvmiller/checkpwnpassword/README.md

 ### Running the script

 Your password can be entered in one of two ways, via the `-p mypassword` parameter, or interactively, typing the password in directly.
-The downside of using the `-p` option is that your password will be recorded in the shell history file, generally not desired, but it can be easier for scripting.
+The downside of using the `-p` option is that your password will be recorded in the shell history file.
+This is generally not desired, but it can be easier for scripting.

 The second method is prefered, as your password will be assigned a variable in the script while the the script is running, and then will disappear at script termination.
 In operation it looks like this where I entered *123456* as the password: